A Timeline of Local History

 First tennis courts.

-1936 Dr Lovegrove comes to Wongan Hills.
+1936 Dr Lovegrove came to Wongan Hills.

 1940 Town flooded.

-New wing added to the hospital.
+A new wing was added to the hospital.

-1947 Volunteer Fire Brigade established.
+1947 Volunteer Fire Brigade was established.

 1954 Town Library.